 3. Create columns for each month and check off when you’ve paid each bill.

 You’re simply creating a checklist so that you can track which bills you’ve paid.
-Also, be sure to track auto-payments as sometimes they don’t go through as planned.
+Don’t forget to check bills that are on auto-pay because sometimes auto-pays can fail and the payment doesn’t go through.

 5. Place this bill pay checklist where you can see it every day.